Alcohol Treatment Program in Arizona

 Signs of Alcoholism

-Whether you’re concerned about yourself or someone close to you, you must know the signs to look out for.
-While each person uniquely experiences alcohol use disorder, there are some common signs to look out for.
+Whether you’re concerned about yourself or someone close to you, knowing the signs of substance abuse can help identify if someone has a problem.
+While each person uniquely experiences alcohol use disorder, there are some common signs to look out for regarding one’s physical and mental health.
 There are several questions you can ask yourself or think about with regards to someone you’re concerned about that could indicate something is wrong.

 - Does your social life revolve around alcohol?